-The available positions will be filled from the list and those candidates will be given a conditional offer of employment that will outline the final requirements for being selected for the position.
-These include but are not limited to: completion of the background investigation, medical examination by the city doctor, and drug screening.
+The available positions will be filled from the list, and those candidates will be given a conditional offer of employment that will outline the final requirements for being selected.
+These include but are not limited to: completion of the background investigation, medical examination by the City's doctor, and drug screening.
 If all of the identified steps are successfully completed, then a final offer will be extended to the candidate.

 You will begin a one-year recruit period.
 During this time, you will be a member of the Recruit Class and concentrate on obtaining your certification from the Illinois State Fire Marshal as a Basic Operations - Firefighter (BOF), as well as Hazardous Materials - Operations.

 There will be a series of state-administered examinations covering the topics taught in the course.
 You will also be taught and asked to demonstrate certain "practical" skills such as carrying and climbing a ladder, using breathing apparatus and the like.
 Upon completion of the Recruit Class, you will concentrate on the two remaining requirements of your recruit period.
 These are: obtaining your license to drive the fire apparatus and completing the "recruit proficiency guide," which is designed to orient you to the procedures used by this department and are not covered in the BOF course.